 For directors in financial difficulty, it’s a common question to wonder whether a company can be liquidated for free.
-With company coffers empty, the idea of having to find extra money to pay insolvency practitioners may seem like something you’d like to avoid.
+When the company is already in debt, the idea of having to find extra money to pay insolvency practitioners may seem like something you’d like to avoid.

 Here at Company Debt we advocate absolute fee transparency at all times, and we apply for directors redundancy on our clients behalf at cost only.

 While the answers above may not be easy to hear, there is simply no way to sidestep due legal process.
 Of course you should find an insolvency practitioner you trust and who you feel underststands your situation and business sector.
-Ensure they are fully licensed and operate under a transparent fee structure.
+Then have a conversation about your situation and the options available to you.

 Insolvent companies with debt must be closed via liquidation under UK law.